mozilla/nunjucks/docs/api.md

         * **name**: name of the template
         * **template**: string source of the precompiled template in javascript
     * **opts**: object of all the above options

+This function returns the output of `opts.wrapper` if passed, defaulting to a string encompassing executable javascript that will assign each precompiled template to `window.nunjucksPrecompiled[<templateName>]`.  **asFunction** modifies this slightly by also returning a function that renders each template.

+Note: The default return value is not meant for general api usage.
+You should instead pass in `opts.wrapper`

 ```js
 var env = new nunjucks.Environment();